Specialized Study in Information Science, Certificate

 End-of-Program Portfolio

 In their final semester, students will submit an end-of-program portfolio as part of the requirements for completing the Certificate of Specialized Study in Information Science.
-Students will submit a single portfolio with an additional required section specifically addressing the certificate required for students who have concurrently earned the certificate and the MLIS.
+Students concurrently earning the certificate and the MLIS will submit a single portfolio with an additional required section specifically addressing the certificate.